rkoshak/openhab-rules-tools/ephem_tod/README.md

 # Limitations
 - Does not handle cases where custom daysets overlap.
 - Does not handle cases where custom holidays defined in different Ephemeris files overlap.
 - When adding new DateTime Items, the .py file needs to be reloaded to regenerate the triggers.
+For JavaScript they need to be added to `TimeOfDay`.